lucapette/website/content/writing/all-i-have-done-wrong-running-a-product-team.markdown

 ---
+categories:
+  - leading
 date: "2017-02-06T00:00:00Z"
+description:
-description: The first time you do something, you learn a lot.
+  The first time you do something, you learn a lot.
 It's time to share that.
 keywords: product management, product teams, product development
 title: All I have done wrong running a product team